tomchor/pymicra/docs/basics.rst

 ...........

 The description is optional.
 It's a string that serves only to better identify the config file you're dealing with.
-It might useful for storage purposes.
+It might useful for storage purposes and useful when printing the config object.

 variables
 .........